-Since 2010, 312 patient and family advisor applications have been submitted to BIDMC, and after careful screening, approximately 172 of these applicants have gone on to participate in councils, committees, short-term projects, or e-advising projects.
-This year, 17 individuals submitted applications.
-Of these, 4 applicants joined the Hospital-Wide PFAC; 3 joined the HCA PFAC; 1 joined the Opioid Task Force, 4 became e-advisors/ad hoc advisors, and 2 are still in the application and screening process; 3 did not complete the application or screening process.
-Reasons for applicants not participating as advisors after submitting applications include: loss to follow-up; lack of an opening on a particular council in which an advisor was interested; change in an applicant's availability to serve as an advisor; or determination by the Patient and Family Engagement team (including advisors who assist with interviewing candidates) that an applicant is not the most fitting candidate at this time for the desired role.
+This year, 8 individuals submitted applications.
+Of these, 1 applicant joined the Hospital-Wide PFAC; 3 became e-advisors/ad hoc advisors, and 3 are still in the application and screening process; 1 did not complete the application or screening process.
+Reasons for applicants not participating as advisors after submitting applications include: loss to follow-up; lack of an opening on a particular council in which an advisor was interested; change in an applicant's availability to serve as an advisor; or determination by the Patient and Family Engagement team (including advisors who assist with interviewing candidates) that an applicant is not the best candidate at this time for the desired role.
 The team seeks advisors who have been patients or family members of patients within the recent two years; occasionally new applicants do not have recent experience at the medical center.
 The team also continually strives to increase diversity on BIDMC's PFACS and committees.
+It should be noted that the Program Manager for Patient Family Engagement left the position in March to take another position within the Medical Center.
+This position has yet to be filled and this vacancy also accounts for the lower recruitment and onboarding of new advisors.

-The next sections provide summaries of the accomplishments of BIDMC's five PFACs from October, 2017 through September, 2018.
+The next sections provide summaries of the accomplishments of BIDMC's five PFACs from October, 2018 through September, 2019.